heri/studiozenkai/content/post/rails-security-refactor.md

 ## 4. **Add Input Validation**

-The user might bypass the form and send in incorrect input to crash your application, have access to the db, ie look for epxloits.

-Inputs should be validated before passing them on
+The user might bypass the form and send in incorrect input.
+Inputs should be validated before passing them on:

 ```ruby
 def user_params